Vera Rufenacht, 90; service later

 Vera donated her body to the University of Michigan Medical School.

-She was born Fe.
-16, 1930, in Hubert to the late James Carl and Carrie Belle (Glancy) Odum.
-She was raised on a farm near Queen's Creek, an estuary abundant in seafood.
+She was born Feb.
+16, 1930, in Hubert to the late James Carl and Carrie Belle Glancy Odum.
+She was raised on a farm near Queen’s Creek, an estuary abundant in seafood.

 Her philosophy of “If it’s worth doing it, it’s worth doing it right” served her well as she was the salutatorian of the Swansboro class of 1948, where she was a member of four championship basketball teams.
 She graduated as valedictorian of the Greenville, S.C., School of Nursing, class of 1951, and began a career as a surgical nurse that included hospitals in South Carolina, North Carolina, Florida, Colorado and Michigan.